LeapersEdge/vissus_projekt/README.md

 ### How to use
 - When running the simulation, disable all boid rules except Separation, and perhaps the Goal rule as well.
 - Setup the drone's directed communication graph in `launch/topology`.
-An explanation on how to customize the topology is present at the bottom of the file.
+An explanation on how to customize the topology is present at the bottom of the file. !!!
+Not working for now; hard-code a bool matrix in `Boid Controller Node` to achieve the desired topology, instead.
+Moreover, the function for generating the graph matrix shouldn't generate an undirected matrix. @Dino should fix this, if possible. !!!
+- Consensus & formation work.
+Currently, the desired formation coordinates must be set using `Vector2` values as `(x, y)` offest coordinates within `Boid Controller Node`.
+- Separation isn't working; a divide by zero error is the most likely cause.
+Temporary fixes are: [1.
+Ignore acceleration calculations for boid rules], or [2.
+Hotfix: if acceleration ~ 0, velocity = 0].
+(Option 2 added now, remains to be tested.
+Option 1. works like a charm but disables Reynolds' rules, but that may not even be a bad thing, anyway).

 #### To-Do:
-- Topics are working but rendezvous isn't
+- Rendezvous consensus & formation are working but separation isn't; maybe implement separation within consensus instead of using Reynolds' separation? @Dino said he'd fix separation in the meantime, though (if he can find the time).